Find Grad Schools

 The states with the most job growth for Biomedical Engineer are Utah, Arkansas, and Nebraska.
 Watch out if you plan on working in Oklahoma, Louisiana, or Illinois.
 These states have the worst job growth for this type of profession.

-Average Biomedical Engineers Salary
+Biomedical Engineer Average Salary

-The salary for Biomedical Engineers ranges between about $51,890 and $144,350 a year.
+The typical yearly salary for Biomedical Engineers is somewhere between $51,890 and $144,350.

 undefined